Generate Codabar Barcodes

-Aspose.BarCode for Python via Java supports the Codabar type that allows encoding numerical characters and a set of six punctuation signs.
+Aspose.BarCode for Python via .NET supports the Codabar type that allows encoding numerical characters and a set of six punctuation signs.
 Codabar barcodes may include four optional alphabet symbols (generally, A, B, C, or D) serving as start and stop characters.
-As such, this symbology supports four sets of start digits and four sets of stop ones.
+As such, this barcode type supports four sets of start digits and four sets of stop ones.
 In this way, using the same input data, it is possible to create 16 barcodes with service sets of start and stop symbols.

 Input text in Codabar barcodes has the following format:

 [Start Character "A/B/C/D"] [Data Digits from the charset: "0-9" and "–$./:+"] [Stop Character "A/B/C/D"]

 Start and Stop Symbols

 Start and stop digits can be encoded separately using any of four formats (A, B, C, or D).
 To specify the preferred format, it is possible to use codabar_start_symbol and codabar_stop_symbol properties from class CodabarParameters.
 The default set of start and stop digits is “A”.

 Following barcode images have been created using various sets of start and stop characters.

 In general, the Codabar standard does not require obligatory checksum controls.
 If checksum controls are needed, Codabar provides two checksum algorithms: Mod10 and Mod16.
 The pseudocode given below shows how these two checksum algorithms can be used.